Hasvik (village)

-In 1809, Hasvik was looted by British naval forces.
-HMS Snake arrived on July 4 with a crew of around 100 men.
-The ship stayed until July 9 and the crew stole all valuables they could find.

-The main church for the municipality, Hasvik Church, has been located here since the early 1700s.
-It was burnt by retreating German forces in 1944, and rebuilt in 1955.

 This village has Sørøya's only connections to the rest of Norway: Hasvik Airport and a car ferry to Øksfjord on the mainland.
-The 0.53 km2 village has a population (2017) of 385 which gives the village a population density of 675 PD/km2.
+The 0.53 km2 village has a population (2023) of 358 and a population density of 675 PD/km2.

+History

+On 4 July 1809, Hasvik was attacked by the British Royal Navy brig HMS Snake.
+As the village had no defences, the crew of Snake sacked Hasvik with little resistance before withdrawing on 9 July.
+The village's main church, Hasvik Church, was constructed at its current location during the 1700s.
+It was burnt by retreating German occupational forces in 1944, and rebuilt in 1955.